Australian Society of Section Car Operators: Sharing the benefit

-The group realised the benefit of synergistic working when it was founded.
-That is, there must be a benefit for the organisation which hosts a run, or for a commercial railway owner, the access should be cost neutral, if not at a small profit.
+The group recognised the benefit of synergistic collaboration upon its inception.
+Specifically, there must be an advantage for the organisation hosting a run, or for a commercial railway owner, the access should be cost-neutral, if not marginally profitable.

-Indeed, ASSCO members have provided a number of organisations with non-pecuniary benefits as a result of access.
+Indeed, ASSCO members have provided numerous organisations with non-pecuniary benefits as a result of access.

+As a charitable organisation, ASSCO donates a portion of member event fees to other non-profit entities, such as the Queensland Air Ambulance Service and the Don River Railway.

+ASSCO does not transport members of the public.
+However, its members are tourists themselves and contribute significantly to the local economies where they operate.